The Beech Grove: Hagenbuch Family Newsletter

 Third, to put it mildly, I was bitten by the genealogy bug!
 In 1975, after graduating from college, marrying, and becoming employed as a first grade teacher in a local school district, I had the skills, maturity, and economic means to pursue the letter writing and travel associated with genealogical research.
 As I shared information with my closest family members and the other Hagenbuch families across the United States who were related to us, I kept being asked, especially by Bernice Bogart, “When will you write a book about all this family history?”

 At that time there were no self publishing alternatives, and the task of writing the book and finding a publisher seemed daunting.
-Instead, I decided to produce a “living” publication – a family newsletter.
+Instead, I decided to produce a “living” publication—a family newsletter.
 Called The Beech Grove, the newsletter was first published in March of 1982.

-There were four issues a year costing $1 each (this covered the cost of copying and postage).
-The newsletter was printed with back to back pages on regular sized copy paper and included historical articles, lists of birthdays and anniversaries, and newspaper articles about our family.
+There were four issues a year costing $1 each.
+(This covered the cost of copying and postage.)
+The newsletter was printed with back-to-back pages on regular-sized copy paper and included historical articles, lists of birthdays and anniversaries, and newspaper articles about our family.

 That first newsletter in March of 1982 started with a few paragraphs explaining why I was naming the newsletter The Beech Grove and several paragraphs explaining the goal of the newsletter, price, and some personal information about myself.

-Also included in that first newsletter was a map of Berks County, Pennsylvania pinpointing where Andreas Hagenbuch’s farm was located, a family tree with the early lines of descendants from Andreas, an article on what I knew or surmised about Andreas’s voyage to America in 1737, an article about the missing gravestones at the Hagenbuch homestead graveyard in Berks County, an article about family patriarch Enoch Hagenbuch, a poem, and a cartoon.
+Also included in that first newsletter was a map of Berks County, Pennsylvania pinpointing where Andreas Hagenbuch’s farm was located, a family tree with the early lines of descendants from Andreas, an article on what I knew or surmised about Andreas’ voyage to America in 1737, an article about the missing gravestones at the Hagenbuch homestead graveyard in Berks County, an article about family patriarch Enoch Hagenbuch, a poem, and a cartoon.

 Now, one could say that The Beech Grove has come back in the form of Hagenbuch.org, thanks to my son Andrew’s interest in our family history, the rise of the computer age, and the realization that I have stories, family charts, and research that must be written down or it will be lost.